 These Are the Best Walking Workouts, According to Fitness Experts

 It’s easy to take walking for granted as a form of exercise.
-After all, it’s how we move around in the world every day, so it can be hard to believe it’ll knock off pounds.
+After all, it’s how we move around in the world every day, so sometimes it's hard to believe it’ll knock off pounds or improve well-being.
 But research shows that walking is a surprisingly strong health and fitness strategy.
-It matters how you walk, though.
-A study in Journal of Applied Physiology found that walking quickly with hand and ankle weights was comparable to slow running.
-And research from the University of Virginia revealed that mixing short, fast walks with longer, more leisurely ones was an effective way for obese women to lose belly fat.
+Proof: one study found that a 12-week moderate-intensity walking program decreased belly fat and increased VO2max, a marker of your fitness level, in overweight and obese women.
+(How do you know if you're walking at a moderate intensity?
+Research says to aim for at least 100 steps per minute.)

 It’s clear that our bodies were made to walk, but there’s more than one way to get the most out of those daily steps.
-We spoke to three experts with different approaches so you can choose the right method for you.
+We spoke to three experts with different approaches to a rewarding stroll, so you can choose the right method for you.
 Whether you’re time-pressed or want to ease into running, our experts have got you covered.

 The celebrity trainer: David Kirsch

 Kirsch, who has trained the likes of Jennifer Lopez and Kate Upton, believes even the fittest people can benefit from walking more.
 "From a purely physiological standpoint, walking raises your heart rate and burns calories," he says.
 "But it’s also a great way to increase your mind-body connection, focus on your breath, spend time in nature, meditate, and de-stress."